Whitechapel Drinking Fountain

 The fountain was in poor condition.
 It had been badly repaired in the past, its incongruous cement mortar gave the impression of a recent hasty re-erection despite its continuous position since 1879.
 The architectural detail is eroded and much of the dog-tooth detail completely lost.
 The cement mortar had failed in many places and the stone jambs had either shifted out of alignment or cracked.
 Coping stones were loose or missing, as were all of the drinking fountain components.

-The restoration project was completed in May 2023 and included replacing two Portland stone copings, cutting back and defrassing the friable surface and replacing it with new stone, removing the cement pointing and repointing in lime mortar, removing and reinstating the Portland stone jamb which had shifted, poultice cleaning to remove the sulphation crust and staining, general cleaning and the application of biocide.
-Finally, the fountain’s connection to Thames Water is now re-established, thus restoring its utility as a drinking fountain.
+The restoration project was completed in May 2023 funded by HOLT and Tower Hamlets Council.
+The project included replacing two Portland stone copings, cutting back and defrassing the friable surface and replacing it with new stone, removing the cement pointing and repointing in lime mortar, removing and reinstating the Portland stone jamb which had shifted, poultice cleaning to remove the sulphation crust and staining, general cleaning and the application of biocide.
+The fountain now flows with fresh drinking water.